-During the year ended June 30, 2021, we received \$21,598 in net proceeds from the completion of a private placement of Series C Preferred stock and \$4,404 from the cash exercise of stock purchase warrants.
-Also, during the year ended June 30, 2021, we received proceeds from the NBTS Loan of \$500.
-The NBTS Loan was repaid in June 2021.
+During the year ended June 30, 2021, we received \$21,598 in net proceeds from the completion of a private placement of Series C Preferred stock.
+We also received \$4,404 and \$77 from the respective cash exercise of common stock purchase warrants and stock options.
+In addition, during the year ended June 30, 2021, we received proceeds from the NBTS Loan of \$500 which we repaid during the prior year.